-With several weeks of winter left, and then the transition to spring, salt could still play a big part in keeping your property safe.
-Part of being prepared is knowing the specifics of the deicers you’re using on your driveway or sidewalk.
+With several weeks of winter left and the transition to spring, salt could still play a big part in keeping your property safe.
+Part of being prepared is knowing the specifics of the deicers you use on your driveway or sidewalk.
 Each type of deicer has different melting properties and uses.
-Consider all factors when choosing the product best for you.
+Consider all factors when choosing the product that is best for you.

-The most common types of ice melts on the market today are chloride based.
+The most common types of ice melt on the market today are chloride-based.

-- Sodium chloride, most commonly known as rock salt, is the most frequently used type of salt, probably because of how inexpensive it is.
-Working in temperatures as low as 20 degrees, this isn’t the most effective and it’s known to leave a white power behind.
+- Sodium chloride.
+Most commonly known as rock salt, is the most frequently used type of salt, probably because it is inexpensive.
+Working in temperatures as low as 20 degrees, this isn’t the most effective, and it’s known to leave a white power behind.

-- Calcium chloride is probably the most effective salt-based product, because it works up to -25 degrees.
+- Calcium chloride is the most effective salt-based product because it works up to -25 degrees.
 Be careful when using calcium chloride.
-It’s known to cause harm to plants and grass and sometimes it even damages concrete if used excessively.
+It’s known to cause harm to plants and grass, and sometimes it even damages concrete if used excessively.

 - Sodium acetate works well in colder temperatures, as low as zero degrees.
 Its most common use is on airplane runways.

 - Calcium magnesium acetate works in colder temperatures as well.
-Along with sodium acetate, this product is considered environmentally friendly and has a lesser chance of harming animals or vegetation.
+Along with sodium acetate, this product is considered environmentally friendly and less likely to harm animals or vegetation.

 - Ethylene glycol works in extreme cold, up to -58 degrees.
-However, this product is incredibly harmful for people and animals.
+However, this product is incredibly harmful to people and animals.
 Use extreme caution with this product, it can be deadly if ingested.

-A huge concern when picking salt is knowing what is and isn’t safe for children and pets.
+A considerable concern when picking salt is knowing what is and isn’t safe for children and pets.

-- There really isn’t a fully “safe” salt choice; all salts are harmful if ingested and can cause skin irritation.
-Even if not ingested directly, there are other ways salt can be ingested.
-Remember as you’re spreading salt out, you may also be getting it in nearby snow which your children or pets may decide to eat.
+- There isn’t an entirely “safe” salt choice; all salts are harmful if ingested and can cause skin irritation.
+Even if not ingested directly, salt can be ingested in other ways.
+Remember, as you’re spreading salt out, you may also get it in nearby snow, which your children or pets may decide to eat.

-- Many salts say they’re “pet friendly,” but that isn’t always the case.
-It’s extremely important to look at labels when selecting salt – try and find a product that doesn’t have any warning labels on it.
-If something isn’t safe for humans, it isn’t safe for pets either.
-Propylene Glycol based products are generally the safest product to have around pets.
+- Many salts say they’re “pet friendly,” but that isn’t always true.
+It’s imperative to look at labels when selecting salt – try to find a product that doesn’t have any warning labels.
+If something isn’t safe for humans, it isn’t safe for pets.
+Propylene Glycol-based products are generally the safest products to have around pets.

 - If you’re concerned about your children or pets, look for products that don’t contain salt or chloride.
 These are less harmful.

 - Try mixing salt with some sand to decrease the amount of salt you’re using this winter.
-Although sand won’t melt ice like salt does, the combination will help increase traction.
+Although sand won’t melt ice like salt, the combination will help increase traction.

-As always, it’s important to read warning labels and follow manufacturer directions when using these products.
-When picking a deicer, take all factors into consideration and pick the product best for you and your family.
+As always, it’s vital to read warning labels and follow manufacturer directions when using these products.
+When picking a deicer, consider all factors and choose the product best for you and your family.
 There’s no such thing as being too safe, always wash your hands after using deicers and keep a close eye on children and pets.